awslabs/genai-idp-terraform/examples/sagemaker-udop-processor/sagemaker-model/README.md

 - **SageMaker**: Use AWS SageMaker documentation and support
 - **Training Issues**: Check CloudWatch logs and SageMaker training job details

-This enhanced implementation provides a production-ready foundation for SageMaker model training with Terraform, closely matching the capabilities of the original CDK implementation while maintaining pure Terraform architecture.
+This enhanced implementation provides a comprehensive foundation for SageMaker model training with Terraform, closely matching the capabilities of the original CDK implementation while maintaining pure Terraform architecture.